-- √ Social Security is a "pay-as-you-go" system.
-Current workers not only see the societal and family benefits of supporting our nation's vulnerable seniors, but also know that they are covered by the same set of social insurance protections. - √ Changing demographics mean that the system will eventually have to use trust fund dollars to cover out-going benefits.
-Congress predicted and addressed this situation in 1983, when it adjusted the system to build up the trust fund for the retirement of the baby boomers. - √ The trust fund consists of U.S. Treasury bonds, considered the safest investment vehicle available to individual or institutional investors worldwide. - √ Experts do have suggestions for addressing a potential financing shortfall.
-There are many proposals that preserve the integrity of Social Security while shoring it up for the future.
-These stand in stark contrast to private accounts, which would speed insolvency and destroy the program's social insurance compact with America.
+- Social Security is a "pay-as-you-go" system.
+Current workers not only see the societal and family benefits supporting our nation's vulnerable seniors, but also know that they are covered by the same set of social insurance protections. - Changing demographics mean that the system will eventually have to use trust fund dollars to cover out-going benefits.
+This situation was predicted and addressed by Congress in 1983, when it adjusted the system to build up the trust fund for the retirement of the baby boomers. - The trust fund consists of U.S. Treasury bonds, considered the safest investment vehicle available to individual or institutional investors worldwide. - Experts do have suggestions for addressing a potential financing shortfall.
+There are many proposal that preserve the integrity of Social Security while shoring it up for the future.
+These stand in stark contrast to private accounts, which would speed insolvency and destroy the social insurance compact that is Social Security.

-Social Security Privatization Hurts Women
+Social Security Privatization Is a False Promise for Women

-Privatization plans would divert Social Security payroll taxes into individually owned private accounts, shifting the system from shared risk and collective gain among workers to private accounts that would leave workers to sink or swim on their own.

-Although privatizers work hard to convince skeptics that their proposals have been developed with women's needs in mind, privatization won't work for women because:

-- Private accounts destroy the social insurance nature of Social Security - Private accounts don't offer Social Security's insurance against unexpected events - Private accounts don't come with an inflation-adjusted guarantee - Private accounts ask women to bear more financial risk - Private accounts offer less reward than promised - Private accounts are tied to stock market volatility - Private accounts cost more to administer - Private accounts speed up Social Security insolvency - Private accounts mean benefit cuts - Private accounts claim to provide "high rates of return," but can't compare to Social Security's unmatchable set of protections
+- Privatization plans would divert Social Security payroll taxes into individually owned private accounts, shifting the system from shared risk and collective gain among workers to private accounts that would leave workers to sink or swim on their own. - Although privatizers work hard to convince skeptics that their proposals have been developed with women's needs in mind, privatization won't work for women because: - Private accounts destroy the social insurance nature of Social Security - Private accounts don't offer Social Security's insurance against unexpected events - Private accounts don't come with an inflation-adjusted guarantee - ♦ Private accounts ask women to bear more financial risk - ◆ Private accounts offer less reward than promised - ♦ Private accounts are tied to stock market volatility - ◆ Private accounts cost more to administer - ♦ Private accounts speed up Social Security insolvency - ♦ Private accounts may drive benefit cuts - Private accounts claim to provide "high rates of return," but can't compare to Social Security's unmatchable set of protections

-Social Security is the only source of retirement income that a majority of women can truly count on.
+By and large, Social Security is the only source of retirement income that a majority of women can truly count on.
 As America ages, it will become an increasingly significant program, offering steady, reliable support to all older women.
-In contrast, privatization schemes are laced with false promises and false guarantees that only mimic the very real promises and guarantees the current Social Security program has delivered on, on time, for 70 years.
-Privatization is nothing but a gamble for less.
-Women won't be fooled.
+Meanwhile, privatization schemes are laced with false promises and false guarantees that only mimic the very real promises and guarantees the current Social Security program has delivered on, on time, for 67 years.
+Privatization is nothing but a gamble for less, and women deserve better than that.